ACE Program – Frequently Asked Questions

 Can I get a student ID?

 Yes.
-You can obtain one while you are taking Harcum 101 on main campus.
-Otherwise, you need to go to the security office on the main campus to get one.
+You can obtain one while during new student orientation or you can go to the security office on the main campus to get one.
 They are free.
 The address is: 750 Montgomery Avenue, Bryn Mawr, PA 19010.

 Is there a cap on the number of students per class?